ATNIO/dbot-server/README.md

 # ATN DBot Server

-DBot Server provide a framework for AI API providers connect AI consumers through blockchain.
+DBot Server provide a set of tools for API providers in order to easily deploy their API to ATN ecosystem.
+API provider can decide to monetize their API with a "pay-per-use" design or make it free.
+They can also decide to deploy their own token which will be needed in order to use their services.
+It's a complete open-source project build on a fully decentralized infrastructure.

 ## Introduction

-ATN blockchain provide a way for you to share your AI APIs though blockchain.
-What you need to do is develop an DBot.

-Here is the work flow.
+In order to join ATN ecosystem and deploy your API, you will have to follow this work flow:

-1. Use this project to deploy a DBot server on your Linux/Unix server, which shoud be accessed on internet.
-The DBot server is a framework, It provide foundation functions for DBot services.
-Multipy DBot services can run on the same DBot server.
+1. Deploy this DBot server technology on your Linux/Unix server.
+The DBot server is a framework, It provides the core functionalities needed for your services. ( DBot server support the deployment of many DBot services (API))

-In order to share your AI APIs, you need develop a DBot service which run on the DBot server.
+One the DBot server is up and running you need to start a DBot service.

-2. Develop a DBot service:
+2. Start a DBot service:
- * Prepare data for you dbot, include DBot profile, API specification file and Middleware(optional).
+ * Prepare the required data including, DBot metadata (name, description, keywords, domain name), API specification file (swagger 2.0) and Middleware(optional).
- * Deploy a DBot contract on chain and start a DBot service on your dbot server.
+ * Deploy a DBot contract on chain and start a DBot service on your Dbot server.
 This can be done by just one command we provide.

-3. You DBot server will show on offical AI Market, if you have publish it.
-You also can setup your own AI Market to show any DBot your want.
+3. After your API is up an running, you can either publish it on our official ATN API market or decide to deploy your own API market and publish it in your market.

 ## Quick Start